wangss97/maskCreateTool/README.md

 + resize the brush: [ and ]
 + drag: hold the right button of mouse
 + resize the img: mouse whell
++ change brush and eraser: x
 + roll-back: Ctrl + z
++ undo roll-back: Ctrl + Shift + z
-+ Save and next img: Enter
++ Save and paint next img: Enter